 The analysis carefully controls for real linkages between the banking sector and various industries by excluding banking-related industries, as well as conglomerates that have more than 1% of total sales in these banking-related industries, from our sample of nonfinancial stocks.
-Our findings are also robust to the control of various firm characteristics, including the Amihud illiquidity measure, receivables-to-sales ratio, price-to-book ratio, leverage ratio, short-term debt-to-asset ratio, and dividend yield, as well as industry-fixed effects.
-An analysis of the 30% most exposed U.S. nonfinancial stocks reveals their dramatic risk-adjusted underperformance.
+Our findings are also robust to the control of various firm characteristics, including the Amihud illiquidity measure, receivables-to-sales ratio, price-to-book ratio, leverage ratio, ST debt-to-asset ratio, and dividend yield, as well as industry-fixed effects.
+An analysis of the 30% most exposed US nonfinancial stocks reveals their dramatic risk-adjusted underperformance.
 Their relative stock underpricing peaked at 44.4% in late February 2009, which is strong evidence that "distressed funds" played an important role in deepening the stock market downturn.

 Our findings cannot be explained by any common omitted firm characteristics between financial and nonfinancial stocks because such an explanation would imply the greatest price discounts among the worst-performing nonfinancial stocks; yet we find the opposite.
-Fire sale discounts are large for stocks in the high return quantile if they held by distressed funds.
+Fire-sale discounts are large for stocks in the high return quantile if they held by distressed funds.
 The evidence from fund holdings directly confirms that funds indeed seek to avoid loss realization from selling underperforming stocks.
 Paradoxically, fund fire sales and the corresponding temporary stock price discounts are clustered among the best performing stocks with distressed fund ownership.
-Contrary to the focus of the theoretical literature, liquidity considerations play a secondary role for the liquidation choice of distressed funds, whereas crisis returns play a primary role.

 We also find that fund ownership played an important role in the international transmission of the stock market downturn, even though magnitudes here are smaller because of weaker ownership exposure links.
-Specifically, exposed nonfinancial stocks underperform nonexposed industry peers by about 26% and 18% at the crisis peak for other developed markets ex U.S. and emerging markets, respectively.
+Specifically, exposed nonfinancial stocks underperform nonexposed industry peers by about 26% and 18% at the crisis peak for other developed markets ex USA and emerging markets, respectively.
 Furthermore, we find that while ownership by distressed funds adversely affected the performance of a stock during the crisis, the opposite holds for overall fund ownership.
 This suggest that institutional fund ownership generally tends to be more crisis resilient than retail ownership.

-Overall, we conclude that the fund ownership structure at the outset of the crisis in June 2007 had an astonishingly large effect on the crisis performance of nonfinancial stocks both in the U.S. and abroad.
+Overall, we conclude that the fund ownership structure at the outset of the crisis in June 2007 had an astonishingly large effect on the crisis performance of nonfinancial stocks both in the USA and abroad.
 While better regulation of leveraged financial intermediaries is a necessary condition for financial stability, it might not be a sufficient condition to prevent the propagation of financial instability and the temporary mispricing of large segments of the equity market.

-Appendix
+Appendix A

 This appendix describes the construction of the risk factors.
-They are based on monthly stock returns in U.S. dollars from Datastream over the five-year period from July 2002 to June 2007.
-We exclude non-common stocks such as REITs, closed-end funds, warrants, etc. We also exclude those firms that are incorporated outside their home countries, as well as those indicated by Datastream as duplicates.
+They are based on monthly stock returns in US dollars from Datastream over the 5-year period from July 2002 to June 2007.
+We exclude non-common stocks such as REITs, closed-end funds, and warrants.
+We also exclude those firms that are incorporated outside their home countries, as well as those indicated by Datastream as duplicates.
 To filter out the recording errors in Datastream, we assign missing values to R_t and R{t-1} if $(1 + R_t)(1 + R{t-1}) < 0.5$ and at least one of them is greater than or equal to 300%.
 R_t is the stock return in month t.
 For weekly and daily data, we use 200% as the cut-off instead.
 In addition, in view of Datastream's practice to set the return index to a constant once a stock ceases trading, we treat those constant values as missing values in the inactive file.